muratk5n/thirdwave/en/README.md

 ---

-You dont have to like the other side's stance, but it they are consistent, stance fits into a power structure, you can work with that.
+You dont have to like the other side's stance, but if they are consistent, stance fits into a power structure, you can work with that.
 After 9/11 US gov types were like 'these jihadi mfkers are such f-ing weirdos..
 I miss the Cold War at least *the other side was